InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 #### Example

 Below is a example with pseudo methods, showcasing `TransactionOperation` executing queries sequentially.
-If an error occured during one of these operations the database would be rolled back to its previous state.
+If an error occured during one of these operations the database would be rolled back to its previous state before the `TransactionOperation` ran.

 ```java
 // First: Get the query to truncate/drop the table